K-Larsson/PetrolAPI/README.md

 ## 2. User Data Handling

-PetrolAPI interacts with the TikTok Developer API to access user account information, including but not limited to names, followers, and related data.
+PetrolAPI interacts with the Developer API to access user account information, including but not limited to names, followers, and related data.
 You agree to handle this user data responsibly and in compliance with all applicable privacy laws and regulations.

 ## 3. Data Security